Russian Raiffeisenbank said that from April 1 it will stop accepting and extending deposits in dollars due to Fed rate cuts.

 Independent expert Mansur Huseynov calls the Raiffeisenbank decision quite expected.

-“The decision on deposit rates is madeTreasury of the bank, based on the cost of available funding and assets (loan portfolio and other).
-As a general rule, banks seek to maintain a balance in currencies - if there are loans in dollars, you need to attract deposits in dollars.
-Probably, now the bank has an excess of attracted dollars, and lending in foreign currency is not growing.
-Accordingly, I don’t see anything surprising in such a decision of Raiffeisenbank ”, He said in a comment to ForkLog.
+«The decision on deposit rates is madeby the bank's treasury, based on the cost of available funding and assets (loan portfolio, etc.).
+As a general rule, banks strive to maintain a balance between currencies - if there are loans in dollars, they need to attract deposits in dollars.
+Probably, the bank now has an excess of borrowed dollars, and lending in foreign currency is not growing.
+Accordingly, I don’t see anything surprising in such a decision by Raiffeisenbank,— he said in a comment to ForkLog.

 Huseynov also added that a similar decision by other Russian banks will be made taking into account the market situation.